skjdghsdjgsdj/babypod-software/README.md

 nvram.NVRAMValues.ENABLED_FOOD_TYPES_MASK.write(value)
 ```

 ...where `value` is the bitmask.
-There's no user interface to do this for now, but being in NVRAM, this will
-persist across reboots.
+There's no user interface to do this for now, but being in NVRAM, this will persist across reboots.

 #### Accessing the microSD card for debugging
-Most obviously, you can always just remove the microSD card from your device, if it's accessible and powered off, then put it in your computer.
-But if that's not feasible, like you don't want to disassemble the BabyPod from its enclosure, you can access the microSD card via the REPL console.
-You also might be using a [device with non-removable storage](https://www.adafruit.com/product/4899).
+Sometimes when developing for the BabyPod you want to see what's actually written on the SD card.
+Newer hardware revisions use an embedded SD card rather than a removable one in a reader, so you can't just plug it into your computer.
+Even if you _are_ using a removable card, you'd have to disassemble the BabyPod to get at it.

+So, you can read and write to and from the SD card via the REPL console.
 To do this:
 - With the BabyPod on and connected by USB, [open a serial console](https://learn.adafruit.com/welcome-to-circuitpython/kattni-connecting-to-the-serial-console).
 - Press Ctrl-C to enter the REPL.
 - Run the following to mount the microSD card to `/sd`: